- Outdoor Recreation

 - Plan Your Trip

 Winter lasts a long time in Big Sky Country.
-As winter sets in and the snow starts to stack up, the roads of Montana can become hazardous.
+As winter sets in and the snow starts to pile, the roads of Montana can become hazardous.
 If you have an unexpected emergency, you’re going to want to have a winter survival kit for your car.

 Cars Off The Road On Lone Mountain Trail | Photo: D. Lennon

 In SW Montana, there are long stretches of road that travel through remote mountains where you cannot rely on cell phone service.
 When the temperatures drop and the roads get slick, accidents happen.

 Whether you run off the road during a blizzard, break down on a snowy forest service road, run into a long-term traffic jam while cruising home from Bozeman, or blow a tire in the middle of the night while driving on Highway 191 through Yellowstone National Park, you’re far from help in remote and wild country.
 In the event of an emergency, you could be stuck for extended periods of time in cold and wintry weather conditions.